Spirals and heteroclinic cycles in a spatially extended Rock-Paper-Scissors model of cyclic dominance: Introduction

 The basic processes of growth and cyclic dominance between three species can be modelled as~\cite{Frey2010}:

 where $A$ and $B$ are two of the three species and $\phi$ represents space for growth, with growth rate~$1$.
 Species~$B$ dominates $A$ either by removing it (at rate~$\sigma\geq0$) or by replacing it (at rate~$\zeta\geq0$).
 Processes for the other pairs of species are found by symmetry.
-Individuals are placed on a spatial lattice and allowed to move to adjacent lattice sites; each lattice site has a carrying capacity~$N$.
-Mean field equations can then be derived~\cite{Frey2010,Szczesny2014}:
+Individuals are placed on a spatial lattice and allowed to move to adjacent lattice sites.
+Mean field equations can be derived~\cite{Frey2010,Szczesny2014}:

-where $(a,b,c)$ are non-negative functions of space $(x,y)$ and time~$t$, representing the proportions of~$N$ of each of the three species, and $\rho=a+b+c$.
+where $(a,b,c)$ are non-negative functions of space $(x,y)$ and time~$t$, representing the density of each of the three species, and $\rho=a+b+c$.
 The coefficient of the diffusion terms is set to~$1$ by scaling $x$ and~$y$, and nonlinear diffusion effects~\cite{Szczesny2013} are suppressed.
-These equations accurately reproduce stochastic simulations of~\eqref{eq:RPS_processes} provided $N$ is large~\cite{Szczesny2014}.

 Without diffusion, \eqref{eq:RPS_PDEs} has been well studied~\cite{May1975}.
 It has five non-negative equilibria: the origin $(0,0,0)$, coexistence $\frac{1}{3+\sigma}(1,1,1)$, and three on the coordinate axes, $(1,0,0)$, $(0,1,0)$ and $(0,0,1)$.
 The origin is unstable; the coexistence point has eigenvalues $-1$ and $\frac{1}{2}\left(\sigma\pm{i}\sqrt{3}(\sigma + 2\zeta)\right)/(3+\sigma)$, and the on-axis equilibria have eigenvalues $-1$, $\zeta$ and $-(\sigma+\zeta)$.
-When $\sigma>0$, the coexistence point is unstable and trajectories are attracted to a heteroclinic cycle between the on-axis equilibria, approaching each in turn, staying close to each for progressively longer times but never stopping~\cite{May1975,Guckenheimer1988,Krupa1995}.
+When $\sigma>0$, the coexistence point is unstable and trajectories are attracted to a heteroclinic cycle between the on-axis equilibria, approaching each in turn, staying close for progressively longer times but never stopping~\cite{May1975,Guckenheimer1988,Krupa1995}.